Water fluoridation in the United States: History

 Dental and aluminum researchers then moved toward determining a relatively safe level of fluoride to be added to water supplies.
-The research had two goals: (1) to warn communities with a high concentration of fluoride of the danger, initiating a reduction of the fluoride levels in order to reduce incidences of fluorosis, and (2) to encourage communities with a low concentration of fluoride in drinking water to add fluoride in order to help prevent tooth decay.
+The research had two goals: (1) to warn communities with a high concentration of fluoride of the danger, initiating a reduction of the fluoride levels in order to reduce incidence rates of fluorosis, and (2) to encourage communities with a low concentration of fluoride in drinking water to add fluoride in order to help prevent tooth decay.
 By 2006, 69.2% of the U.S. population on public water systems were receiving fluoridated water, amounting to 61.5% of the total U.S. population; 3.0% of the population on public water systems were receiving naturally occurring fluoride.

-In April 2015, fluoride levels in the United States were lowered for the first time in 50 years, to the minimum recommended levels of 0.7ppm, because too much fluoride exposure has become a common issue for children teeth, visible in the form of white splotches.
-The basis were the results of two national surveys (1999–2004 NHANES) which assessed the prevalence of dental fluorosis, and found that two out of five adolescents had tooth streaking or spottiness on their teeth - an increase of mostly very mild or mild forms.
+In April 2015, fluoride levels in the United States were lowered for the first time in 50 years to the minimum recommended level of 0.7ppm, because excess fluoride exposure had become a common issue for children's teeth, visible in the form of white splotches.
+This decision was based on the results of two national surveys (1999–2004 NHANES) which assessed the prevalence of dental fluorosis, and found that two out of five adolescents had tooth streaking or spottiness on their teeth - an increase of mostly very mild or mild forms.

+On September 24, 2024, a federal judge ordered the U.S. Environmental Protection Agency (EPA) to take regulatory action citing the findings of an extensive federal review of many studies published in peer-reviewed scientific and medical journals showing a dosage-dependent negative impact on children's IQs.
+District Court Judge Edward Chen ruled that the current recommended fluoridation level of 0.7 ppm "poses an unreasonable risk of reduced IQ in children."
+The judge based his ruling largely on a comprehensive review of the scientific literature by the U.S. National Toxicology Program (NTP), a federal inter-agency program within the U.S. Department of Health & Human Service (HHS).